haslina14/tia-monusac-webapp/README.md

 # tia-gui
-GUI integrating prediction model by TIA group for non-computational users.
-This also dockerized.
+GUI integrating prediction model by TIA group for non-computational users. p/s: just to let you know, it's not working atm...